 Visitors are always amazed by the bright limestone streets of the Old Town, which are dazzling in the sunshine and magical at night.
 Off the main thoroughfares, smaller streets lead you to galleries, shops and residential buildings.
 The more you explore, the more interesting the souvenirs you can find, including crocheted items, paintings, hand-painted ceramics, oils and jams.
 The Old Town has a lot to offer, including museums and a local green market.
 Even just having a coffee in one of the cafés on the squares is a beautiful experience.
-The Old Town is entirely enclosed by the city walls and I highly recommend taking the time to walk the 2km circumference to get a bird’s eye view over the orange rooftops of the town.
-If it’s a hot day, don’t worry, there is a bar along the way to rest with a cool beer.
+The Old Town is entirely enclosed by the city walls and we would highly recommend taking the time to walk the 2km circumference to get a bird’s eye view over the orange rooftops of the town.
+If it’s a hot day, don’t worry, there is a bar along the way to rest with a cool beer!

 2) Boat trip around the Elaphite Islands

-During your Travel Department holiday to Dubrovnik, you will take a full day boat trip around the striking Elaphite Islands.
+During your holiday to Dubrovnik, you will take a full day boat trip around the striking Elaphite Islands.
 We visit two islands for a short sightseeing tour with free time to explore and relax on a sandy beach.
 We will also enjoy a delicious lunch on the boat, made from fresh local ingredients and served with Dalmatian wines.
 A local group entertains us with Dalmatian music and some Irish favourites too!